rahul-sr/frontend-questions/README.md

 # To check the behaviour

 1. Download or checkout the repository on local.
-3. For Q1, Q3 - Under the dropdown-menu and toolbar folder, there in index.html file present.
+3. For Q1, Q3 - Under the dropdown-menu and toolbar folder, index.html file is present.
 Open the index.html files in the browser.
-4. For Q2 - Copy the code in setInterval.js and run it in browser console or any javascript compiler.
+4. For Q2 - Copy the code in setInterval.js file and run it in browser console or any javascript compiler.